 With this adjustment we will book a 1.82 gain (2.78 - .96) and still have a long position expecting the stock to reach 50 before the January options expire.
 Use a close back below the last pivot just under 42.50 as the SU (stop/unwind).

 The suggestion above uses the Friday closing middle prices between the bid and ask.
 Monday, the option prices will be somewhat different due to the time decay over the weekend and any price change.

 IVolatility Mobile is a must-have app for all active option traders.

-Check implied volatility while out to lunch.
+Check implied volatility while on the go.

 Follow us on twitter for more ideas from our scanners and other developments.

 In next week's issue, we will fire up our ranker and scanner tools in search of more interesting trade ideas.